gcs278/enhancements/enhancements/installer/aws-lb-subnet-selection.md

 In BYO VPCs, untagged subnets are nuisance as the AWS CCM may select them, leading to various bugs, RFEs, and support cases.
 Since this proposal introduces a new subnet install-config field, it's a great opportunity to introduce a new behavior which will provide a better user experience.
-If `platform.aws.subnetsConfig` is specified without any IngressController-role subnets (i.e. subnet discovery), the installer will inspect the VPC for untagged subnets and reject the installation if any exist.
+If `platform.aws.subnetsConfig` is specified to use automatic role selection (i.e. subnet discovery), the installer will inspect the VPC for untagged subnets and reject the installation if any exist.

 ### Implementation Details/Notes/Constraints

-As mentioned in [the Proposal section](#proposal), the install-config and the Ingress Config will be updated to support propagating default subnets to all new IngressControllers, including the `default` IngressController.
-The Ingress Operator will also need to be updated to use the new Ingress Config `Subnet` fields.
+As mentioned in [the Proposal section](#proposal), the install-config and the installer will be updated to support propagating explicit subnet selection to IngressControllers and the control plane load balancers.
+The Ingress Config and the Ingress Operator will be updated to support propagating default subnets to all new IngressControllers, including the `default` IngressController.

 #### Installer Updates

 The `platform.aws.subnets` field in the install-config will be deprecated and replaced with a new field, `platform.aws.subnetsConfig`.
-Much like `Subnets`, the new `SubnetsConfig` field indicates a list of subnets in a pre-existing VPC, but also provide the role that the subnet will fulfill in the cluster.
+Much like `Subnets`, the new `SubnetsConfig` field indicates a list of subnets in a pre-existing VPC, but also can optionally override the roles that the subnet will fulfill in the cluster.
 Additionally, since it is a struct and not a `[]string`, it provide the ability to be expanded with additional subnet-related fields in the future.